nickpack/grunt-drush/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.0.7 - @grayside Mirror debugging grunt options to drush, @mikeyp Allow options to be passed spawn.
 * 0.0.6 - @chasingmaxwell fixed regressions caused by my previous refactor
 * 0.0.5 - Refactored slightly to use newer tools, and resolve the original flaw whereby this.files was not populated if a src, or dest was not specified.
 Ability to specify the path to drush kindly added by @IslandUsurper
 * 0.0.4 - @chasingmaxwell Fixed an oversight on the test if dest is undefined